AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 AnyChart Export Server itself is a jar-file that runs using Java so it works Windows, Linux, MacOS or any other OS where Java is available.

 To run the AnyChart Export Server, do the following:
-* Install PhantomJS: instructions and downloads at [http://phantomjs.org/](http://phantomjs.org/))
+* Install PhantomJS: instructions and downloads at [http://phantomjs.org/](http://phantomjs.org/)
-* Install Java: version above 6.0 - [https://java.com/en/download/](https://java.com/en/download/) )
+* Install Java: version above 6.0 - [https://java.com/en/download/](https://java.com/en/download/)
-* Download AnyChart Export Server [//anychart.com/products/export_server/download/export-server.jar](binary file)
+* Download AnyChart Export Server [binary file](//anychart.com/products/export_server/download/export-server.jar)

 ## Command Line Usage